 There are six classes of medications that predictably effective against acne.

 1. Accutane® pills will often permanently cure or dramatically lessen acne after a six-to-seven-month course of treatment.

 2. Antibiotic pills are often very effective for acne on the back and chest.

 3. Benzoyl peroxide is a topical medication that fights acne by removing excessive scales from oil gland linings and also by reducing bacterial activity within the skin.

 4. Retin-A® is one of the more effective acne medications for comedonal (whiteheads and blackheads) and small popular (little pink bumps) acne.

-5. Topical antibiotics are often used in conjunction with benzoyl and Retin-A® and they work by decreasing bacterial counts within open pores so that oil and excessively scales are less likely to clog pores and cause acne.
+5. Topical acne treatment antibiotics are often used in conjunction with benzoyl and Retin-A® and they work by decreasing bacterial counts within open pores so that oil and excessively scales are less likely to clog pores and cause acne.

 6. Chemical peels with trichloro-acetic acid, glycolic acid and alpha-hydroxy acid can have a beneficial effect when administered to acne-prone skin by dermatologists.